rundeck/rundeck/docs/en/05-job-options/05-chapter1.md

 add it to the Job definition.
 Pressing the "Cancel" button will dismiss the changes and close the form.

-## Option valuesUrl
+## Option model provider

 A model of option values can be retrieved from an external source.
-When the "valuesUrl" is specified for an Option, then the model of allowed values is retrieved from the specified URL.
+When the `valuesUrl` is specified for an Option, then the model of allowed values is retrieved from the specified URL.

 File URL scheme is also acceptable (e.g, file:///path/to/job/options/optA.json).